Welly worry? The All Blacks' poor recent record in the capital

 July 2019: All Blacks 16 Springboks 16

-In a preview of the two sides' opening 2019 Rugby World Cup clash, the All Blacks and South Africa played out a 16-16 draw in a tense Rugby Championship test.
+In a preview of the two sides' opening 2019 Rugby World Cup clash, the All Blacks and South Africa played out a 16-all draw in a tense Rugby Championship test.

 Springboks replacement halfback Herschel Jantjies scored a try in the final minute of play to help his side snatch victory from the All Blacks.